zouter/immunology_2019/task.md

 ## The project

 Doing a pooled screen can be very expensive.
-To get enough signal over noise, you need to profile enough cells (hundreds) for each vector, so checking the effect of 100 vectors requires you to profie hundreds of thousands of cells, and with about $0.5-$1 per cell, …. you can do the calculation\!
+To get enough signal over noise, you need to profile enough cells (thousands) for each vector, so checking the effect of 100 vectors requires you to profie hundreds of thousands of cells, and with about $0.5-$1 per cell, …. you can do the calculation\!

-To lower the cost, we typically want to do a targeted screen, where we narrow down to a subset of genes.
+To lower the cost, we typically want to do a targeted screen, where we narrow down to a subset of genes, between 10 and 50.
 This may be based on function (e.g. transcription factors) and expression pattern (e.g. genes specific to alveolar macrophages).

 In this example, we’re going to design a screen for transcription factors that may be important for alveolar macrophages.
 For the project,